UPRI-earthquake/earthquake-hub-backend/CONTRIBUTING.md

     docker push ghcr.io/upri-earthquake/earthquake-hub-frontend:X.Y.Z
     ```
     > ℹ️ Note: You need an access token to publish, install, and delete private, internal, and public packages in Github Packages.
 Refer to this [tutorial](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) on how to authenticate to the container registry.

-    The above command shall show the logs of all the containers (see the `docker-compose.yml` file to check the container names) spun up by `docker compose`.
-Wait for the `earthquake-hub-backend-dev` container to log its “http://IP:PORT” before starting to code/test.

-    Due to the local bind mount to the docker container, your changes in you the local directory should reflect to changes in the container.
-As such, you should be able to cycle with code-save-test without having to restart the docker containers.

-    Installing npm modules should be done simply by running npm install in the local directory.
-This should also be reflected within the docker container due to the bind mount.

-    See [this cheatsheet](https://upri-earthquake.github.io/docker-cheatsheet) for useful docker recipes.

 ## Development Workflow: Create New Feature